 How to Use a Cuisinart Ice Cream Maker?

-Cuisinart ice cream maker can be used in four simple steps.
+Using Cuisinart ice cream maker is extremely simple and can be used in four easy steps.

 - Freeze the bowl in the refrigerator for 16-24 hours until the liquid inside the double layers freeze.